 Paul Emery presents A Thousand Kisses Deep: The Songs of Leonard Cohen, a reprise of his triumphant tribute to one of the most fascinating and enigmatic singer/songwriters of the late 60s, according to a press release.

 Guthrie helped define the singer-songwriter genre burgeoning in the seventies.
-Guthrie delivers an astounding time capsule with over thirty albums.
-This tour marks the 50th anniversay of “Alice’s Restaurant.” $70-$80 Members, $75-85 Regular
+Guthrie delivers an astounding time capsule with over thirty albums including “Alice’s Restaurant.” $70-$80 Members, $75-85 Regular

 After winning a Grammy for his “Walking in Memphis,” Marc Cohn solidified his place as one of this generation’s most compelling singer-songwriters rooted in the rich ground of American rhythm and blues, soul and gospel.